Autonomous Region of Bougainville: Government and politics

 Elections for the first autonomous government were held in May and June 2005; Joseph Kabui, an independence leader, was elected president.
 He died in office on 6 June 2008.
-After interim elections to fill the remainder of his term, John Momis was elected as president in 2010 for a five-year term.
-He supports autonomy within a relationship with the national government of Papua New Guinea.
+He was succeeded by his vice-president John Tabinaman in an acting capacity until an election was held in 2008 which saw James Tanis win.
+Tanis was only elected to serve out the remainder of Kabui's term, as such, elections where again held in 2010 that saw Tanis defeated by John Momis.
+Momis supported autonomy within a relationship with the national government of Papua New Guinea and won re-election in 2015.
+He was succeeded by Ishmael Toroama, a former militant of the Bougainville Revolutionary Army, in 2020.
+Toroama views Bougainville remaining in Papua New Guinea as "unacceptable."

 The Constitution of Bougainville specifies that the Autonomous Bougainville Government shall consist of three branches: